shevauniejs/info2180-lab1/README.md

-# info2180-lab1
+# INFO2180 Lab 1

-lab 1 of the course "INFO2180 - Dynamic Web Development 1"
+This is Labe 1 for Shevaunie Senior